Coinbase Wallet wallet profile

 As a mobile wallet, Coinbase Wallet is designed for accessibility and daily use.
 It works well for people who want quick access to their funds and interact with crypto regularly.
 For very large holdings, consider pairing it with a hardware wallet - keep your spending money in Coinbase Wallet and your savings in cold storage.

 Switching from another wallet?
-Moving your crypto to Coinbase Wallet is straightforward - just send assets to your new wallet address.
+Moving crypto to Coinbase Wallet is straightforward - just send assets to your new wallet address.
 But think carefully before moving everything at once.
 Import one chain or a small amount first, confirm everything works as expected, and then gradually move the rest.
-I have seen too many people rush the migration process and make costly mistakes, like sending tokens on the wrong network.
+Rushing the migration process is a common source of costly mistakes, like sending tokens on the wrong network.
 Take it slow, double-check every address, and use test transactions for anything significant.
 The few minutes of extra caution can save you thousands.

 Coinbase Wallet Customer Support: What to Expect